zmoon/crt1d/docs/examples/binning.md

 ## Planck function

-[Planck](https://en.wikipedia.org/wiki/Planck%27s_law) radiance is one of the `light` options can be used to weight values when smearing the spectra with the `avg_optical_prop` option.
+[Planck](https://en.wikipedia.org/wiki/Planck%27s_law) radiance is one of the `light` options can be used to weight values when smearing the spectra with the `method='avg_optical_prop'` option.
 This is important for albedo, for example, because albedo in some waveband (such as visible or shortwave) depends on both the albedo spectrum and the spectrum of the illuminating light.

 ```{code-cell} ipython3
 wl_um = np.linspace(0.3, 2.6, 200)